 La Cave Wine & Food Hideaway

 Outfitted in its namesake color scheme, Red 8 at Wynn is the perfect choice for dim sum fans who prefer mushrooms to har gow.
 A vegan dim sum menu includes options made with Gardein chick’n.
-There are also vegetarian entrees including vegan tofu shitake and vegetable fried rice.
+There are also vegetarian entrees like vegan tofu shitake and vegetable fried rice.

 Also featured in: